-- I. Elementary Algebra.
+I. Elementary Algebra.
 Fundamental operations; special attention given to the reading of problems; to the subjects of factors, simultaneous equations, involution, evolution, theory of indices, surds, imaginary quantities and quadratic equations.
 This is first year work.
-The text-book used is Hall and Knight's Elementary Algebra, edition of 1896. - II.
+The text-book used is Hall and Knight's Elementary Algebra, edition of 1896.

+- II.
 Plane Geometry.
 The usual college preparatory work in the five books of Plane Geometry is the work of the second year.
 The work includes the original propositions and problems in the text-book, supplemented by other original work.
 The text-book used is Phillips and Fisher's Elements of Geometry. - III. (a) Higher Algebra.
-Indeterminate equations, theory of quadratic equations, with solutions by factoring, logarithms, variation, arithmetical, geometrical and harmonical progression, binomial theorem, undetermined coefficients, permutations and combinations, theory of limits, and continued fractions.
-Text-book, Hall & Knight's Elementary Algebra, edition of 1896. - (b) Solid Geometry.
+Indeterminate Equations of the first degree, Inequalities, Ratio, Proportion, Variation, Arithmetical, Geometrical and Harmonical series, Permutations and Combinations, Proof of Binomial Theorem for any index, Logarithmic Calculations, Convergency and Divergency of series, Undetermined Coefficients, Continued Fractions, Summation of Series, Theory of Equations with solution of Cubics and Biquadratics having commensurable roots.
+Text-book, Hall and Knight's Elementary Algebra, edition 1896. - (b) Solid Geometry.
 The course given in Phillips and Fisher's Elements of Geometry, books VI-IX, inclusive.
 This subject, supplemented by Higher Algebra, comprises the work of the third year in the regular course. - IV. (a) Trigonometry.
 The course comprises plane and spherical trigonometry.
 Problems from text-books proven in the field, also problems solved by the class. - (b) Plane surveying.
 Survey with chain alone; with compass and chain; leveling with "Y" level; making profiles of elevations and grades.
 Adjustment of transit and level.
-Plotting of field work, also field work done from plottings.
+Plotting the field work, also field work done from plottings.